dres-dev/UnityClient/README.md

 ## Development

-For development, clone this repository into a directory `org.vitrivr.unityinterface.dresapi` inside the Packages directory of the Unity project you want to develop in.
+For development, clone this repository into a directory `dev.dres.unityclient` inside the Packages directory of the Unity project you want to develop in.

 ```
-$> git clone git@github.com:vitrivr/DresUnityInterface.git org.vitrivr.unityinterface.dresapi
+$> git clone git@github.com:dres-dev/UnityClient.git dev.dres.unityclient
 ```

 And subsequently (re-) generate the client libraries: